Guide to Blocked Credit Cards

 If you don’t encounter any of those contingencies, the company will only charge the rental cost (which is to say, less than the amount that was placed on hold).
 But still, the hold amount will impact your total available credit until it’s released, which can sometimes take a few days after the final transaction is processed.

-The other type of credit card block — a declined transaction — may occur for a variety of reasons.
-Let’s take a closer look at this kind of blocked card next.
+The other type of credit card block — a declined transaction — may occur for a variety of reasons, which are explored below.

 Common Reasons Your Credit Card May Be Blocked